 With regards to the Preliminary Economic Assessment a restricted portion of Inferred resources for two veins - Joshua and Kearney have been included in the mining plan with the Measured and Indicated resources.
 The Inferred resources (which have lower statistical support than Measured or Indicated Resources) are contiguous with Measured or Indicated resources and / or lie within scheduled mining areas.
 The use of Inferred resources, in a restricted qualifying manner, is permitted by the PERC code in regard to economic studies but is excluded within NI 43-101, except within a Preliminary Economic Assessment.
-PERC is an approved code is respect of NI 43-101.
+PERC is an approved code in respect of NI 43-101.
 As part of PERC requirements, a comparative Feasibility study is included in the detailed technical report which will not include Inferred resources and will also include studies on sensitivity to gold price.

 The total of scheduled Measured and Indicated ounces utilised within the mining study is 104,627 ounces.
 The Inferred resources scheduled in the economic study are estimated at 60,635 ounces.
 Total Inferred resource estimated on the Joshua and Kearney orebodies is 293,918 ounces of gold.
 The amount of Inferred resources included in the PEA amounts to 20.6% of the total Inferred resources estimated on these veins.
-Were Inferred resources excluded within the mining plan, approximately 1 year would be removed from the estimate of mine life and annual output would be reduced.
+Were Inferred resources excluded from the mining plan, approximately 1 year would be removed from the estimate of mine life and annual output would be reduced.

 At a gold price of UK£750 / US\$ 1,260 oz, the pre-tax operating surplus after capital expenditure estimates an Internal Rate of Return of 72% and, at an 8% discount rate, a net present value of approximately UK£ 14.5m (CDN\$ 26.6m) and a cash cost of production of UK£394 per ounce (USD\$ 662 at \$1.68/UK£).
+At a gold price of UK£700 per oz. the study estimated an Internal Rate of Return of 50%.
 The study scheduled approximately 36% of the combined resources identified on the Kearney and Joshua veins.